How to Hold a Low Whistle: Piper's Grip Explained

 If you're struggling to find the right grip for your low whistle, look no further.
 This article will break down the widely-used Piper's Grip technique.

-To hold a low whistle with Piper's Grip, use the flat middle parts of your first two fingers for the top holes.
-Use the tip of your ring finger for the bottom hole.
-Put your thumb on the back for support.
-Turn your hand until it feels good.
+To use Piper's Grip on a low whistle, place the flat middle pads of your top two fingers on the upper holes.
+Use your ring finger tip for the last hole.
+Rest your thumb behind for help.
+Shift your hand until it fits well.

-Learning this grip is only the start.
-Read more to find clear steps and advice from pros to make playing easier.
-You will soon play the low whistle with no pain.
-Your best hand hold is ready for you to find it.
+Getting this hold down is just step one.
+Keep reading to see plain steps and tips from experts to make playing simple.
+You will soon play the low whistle without hurting.
+The right hand shape is waiting for you to get it.

 Overview